outbrain/core-interview-exercise/README.md

   ]
 ```

-* You can add a validation to catch when a status is not available in the input.json and return a proper message (the data should be an empty list).
+* In cases where the value of the `status` query param is not found in the body, return a proper message and an empty data list.
-* In the input file, each key is a device and each value is a string representing the device's information.
+* In the input file, each key is a drive and each value is a string representing the drive's information.